skambuilds/PySpark-EMR-FraudDetection/README.md

 - `step_name` - The name of the step
 - `step_jar_path` - Path to a JAR file run during the step

-Besides the EMR module, we also make use of a [template_file](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file) resource to pull in a file containing the JSON required for [EMR cluster configuration](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html).
-Once retrieved, this resource renders the file contents (we have no variables defined, so no actual templating is going to occur) into the value of the configurations module variable.
-You can add your configuration rules simply updating the [**Terraform/configurations/default.json**](Terraform/configurations/default.json) file.

-    provider "template" {
-        version = "2.2.0"
-    }

-    data "template_file" "emr_configurations" {
-        template = file("configurations/default.json")
-    }

 ### Step 5: Module Execution
 Now you can use Terraform to create and destroy the cluster.
 The cluster creation includes a step phase which performs the fraud detection model execution.